-- The Venus of Willendorf and the cave drawings in Lascaux, France are early humanity's attempt at rationalizing a world.
-Numerous discussions are centered on the function or artistic value early people placed on these images. - The act of creating of symbols is basically what separates humans from other animal species.
+• The Venus of Willendorf and the cave drawings in Lascaux, France are early humanity's attempt at rationalizing a world.
+Numerous discussions are centered on the function or artistic value early people placed on these images.

+• The act of creating of symbols is the definitive act which separates humans from other animal species.